A man and woman are talking to each other.

 Why Hire an Attorney for a Day-Rate Worker Unpaid Wage Claim?

 Filing a day-rate worker unpaid wages claim can be challenging.
-You need someone by your side who understands the law and how it applies to your case.
+Therefore, you need someone by your side who understands the law and how it applies to your case.
 You need an advocate who will stand up for your rights and fight tirelessly to recover the unpaid wages you are owed.

 At Josephson Dunlap, we are laser-focused on this mission.
 Our unpaid wage attorneys help day-rate employees and independent contractors seek justice when their employers try to cheat them out of the fair pay they have earned.
 We have helped more than 100,000 workers nationwide and have filed over 1,800 claims on their behalf.
 This is all we do, which means we dedicate the entirety of our resources, efforts, and practice to helping hard-working people fight for fair pay.